-5.3.1.7 C3 Site Demarcation & Fencing
+5.3.1.6 C3 Site Demarcation & Fencing

-Site demarcation and preparation involves, surveying all the trees within the footprint of the plot and identifying trees that needs to be removed or relocated as described in Section 2.3.3.
-Vegetation surveys shall be done in detail (Section 2.3.3).
-This activity is considered to have minor environmental impacts with multi-criteria impact analysis score of -5 as it is largely noninvasive.
+Site demarcation and preparation involves surveying and setting the extents of the IWMC.
+This activity is considered to have minor environmental impacts with multi-criteria impact analysis score of -3 as it is largely noninvasive.